themouette/fossil-core/doc/getting-started.md

         previous code
     */

-    // retrive or instanciat a view from store
+    // retrive or instanciate a view from store
     useView: function (name, options) {
         if (this.store.has(name)) {
             return Module.prototype.useView.call(this, this.store.get.apply(this.store, arguments));